 - 5 medium parsnips, peeled and chopped in battons

-- 2 tbsp coconut palm sugar (or brown sugar)
+- 2 tablespoon coconut palm sugar (or brown sugar)

 - 5 garlic cloves (still in their skin)

-- A few sprigs of fresh thyme (use dry if no fresh)
+- A few sprigs of fresh thyme (use dry if you don't have fresh)

 - Pre-heat oven to 200°C / 400°F / Gas Mark 6.